cinghie/wordpress-starter-pack/wp-content/plugins/wp-product-feed-manager/readme.txt

 3. Save and generate your feed

 == Changelog ==
+= 1.19.1 - 30/01/2020 =
+* Fixed an issue with the product filter selection
+* Tested for WooCoomerce 3.9

 = 1.19.0 - 18/01/2020 =
 * Fixed the layout of the Edit Feed page to better cope with smaller screens
 * Improved the loading speed of the Edit Feed page